benburrill/kacpaw/README.rst

 Running Tests
 -------------
 1. Set the environment variables ``KA_USERNAME`` and ``KA_PASSWORD`` to your KA login info.
-If you want all the tests to pass and are someone other than me, you should set ``KACSAW_TEST_PROGRAM_ID`` to a program id for a program you own.
+If you want all the tests to pass and are someone other than me, you should set ``KACPAW_TEST_PROGRAM_ID`` to a program id for a program you own.
 Otherwise, you will get some not-authorized error because you can't edit my program
 2. Run ``py.test -v`` in this directory.
 3. Be patient!
 The tests might take some time because we need to send some requests to KA.